SUPARCO: Space Science and Astronomy

-Every year, SUPARCO sponsors and organizes the World Space Week (WSW) to promote the understanding of the Earth science all over the country.
+Every year, SUPARCO sponsors and organises the World Space Week (WSW) to promote the understanding of the Earth science all over the country.
 SUPARCO works with a number of universities and research institutions to engage in research in observational astronomy and astrophysics.
-The Institute of Space and Planetary Astrophysics (ISPA) of the Karachi University conducts key research and co-sponsors with international level research programs in astrophysics, with joint ventures of SUPARCO.
+The Institute of Space and Planetary Astrophysics (ISPA) of the Karachi University conducts key research and co-sponsors with international level research programmes in astrophysics, with joint ventures of SUPARCO.

 SUPARCO operates a national balloon launching facility in Karachi to conduct studies in atmospheric sciences to determine the vertical profile of ozone up to 30–35 km.
 This balloon sounding facility has been extensively used for carrying out research in better understanding of the meteorology and how the ozone layer vary seasonally in the stratosphere and troposphere.
 The Ionospheric Station at Karachi operates a Lonosonde observation facility, and recently the balloon flight mission was carried out by the station on 16 January 2004, up to an altitude of about 36 km to measure the vertical profile of the O_{3} trends.
 The maximum O_{3} observed 12.65 mPa at 27 km.
-One of the most notable mission of SUPARCO is its Lunar program that conducts observational studies on the activity of Lunar phases and distributes its publications within the public domain.
+One of the most notable mission of SUPARCO is its Lunar programme that conducts observational studies on the activity of Lunar phases and distributes its publications within the public domain.

-The SUPARCO Astrophysics program, is an active scientific mission of SUPARCO, dedicated for the development of space science.
-The program's mainstream objective and aim is to conduct research studies for the advancement and better understanding of the theoretical physics, astronomy, astrophysics, and mathematics involving the three-dimensional universal space and time.
+The SUPARCO Astrophysics programme, is an active scientific mission of SUPARCO, dedicated for the development of space science.
+The programme's mainstream objective and aim is to conduct research studies for the advancement and better understanding of the theoretical physics, astronomy, astrophysics, and mathematics involving the three-dimensional universal space and time.

-SUPARCO's Space Program 2040, launched in 2012, incorporates astronomy and astrophysics research into a single program focused on theoretical and observational studies.
-This program explores vast topics like quantum mechanics, deep space objects, dark matter and energy, supernovae, nebulae, and galaxies.
+SUPARCO's Space Programme 2040, launched in 2012, incorporates astronomy and astrophysics research into a single programme focused on theoretical and observational studies.
+This programme explores vast topics like quantum mechanics, deep space objects, dark matter and energy, supernovae, nebulae, and galaxies.
 Aligned with Pakistan's official space policy, it also aims to strengthen public understanding of physics and mathematics through educational initiatives like academic bulletins and public events celebrating astronomy milestones.
-This program fosters collaboration with international space agencies and builds upon public interest sparked by SUPARCO's celebration of the International Year of Astronomy in 2009 which was widely appreciated by the public.
+This programme fosters collaboration with international space agencies and builds upon public interest sparked by SUPARCO's celebration of the International Year of Astronomy in 2009 which was widely appreciated by the public.

-Since its establishment, a total of nine important publications has been released under the auspicious of this program with the last volume was issued in September 2012.
+Since its establishment, a total of nine important publications has been released under the auspicious of this programme with the last volume was issued in September 2012.